CipherSechs/CipherLegacy/README.md

 # CipherLegacy™
 **CipherSechs™ "Halo" Product**<br/>
 Identifying a need in the cold storage solutions market for a product that is _extremely exclusive_ and relatively unaffordable to mainstream crypto holders, CipherSechs™ has envisioned the CipherLegacy™.
 This product is an vast improvement over the 6-Word-Plate and has several _novel_ features not seen in other high end wallet offerings in the current market(Q1, 2022).
-The CipherLegacy™ is a product to be handed down generation to generation.
+The CipherLegacy™ is a product intended to be passed down; generation to generation.
 A unique heirloom.<br/>
 <br/>
 <br/>
 <br/>